 Outsource your Amazon backend tasks – Solutions4Ecommerce (use code FULLTIMEFBA for 15% off the monthly fee)

 and so much more!!!

 If you buy inventory based solely on today’s Amazon sales rank and today’s Amazon price, your business is going to fail.
 You will end up spending a lot of time and money building up your FBA inventory, only to see it sit and grow stale in the warehouse.
 You will watch numerous sellers come in on a product as your competition, and you will think those other sellers are tanking the price – when in fact, you bought the item at a high point in price when other sellers were out of stock, and the “tanking” price is just the price falling back to equilibrium with supply and demand.
-You will have high long-term storage fees, and you will have to remove large amounts of inventory to liquidate at a loss.
+You will have inventory that takes forever to see (if ever) and you will have to end up removing large amounts of inventory to liquidate at a loss.

 Sounds grim, right?
 But there’s an easy solution: Start making your sourcing decisions based on historical pricing and sales rank data.
 This will require using Keepa data to make sourcing decisions.
 You can get started learning more about how to read Keepa graphs at this blog post.

 Any time you’re spending your time, money, and effort to grow a business, there is the potential for failure.
 There is risk involved.
 It’s virtually impossible to succeed at business without taking some sort of risk.
 The reason we even consider taking risks is that we see a potential payoff for stepping out and trying something new.